 Addressing Multiple Bases for Injury Reporting

-OSHA has been clear that an employer must separately report an amputation even if the same incident was already reported as an in-patient hospitalization.
-In other words, if an employer later learns that amputation occurred within 24-hours of the work-related incident, and the employer had already reported the incident based on an in-patient hospitalization, a second report must be made to OSHA of the amputation.
-Both the in-patient hospitalization and the amputation can be reported at the same time if both are known by the employer.
+There is no official interpretation in the Preamble or in any subsequent guidance from OSHA about whether an employer must separately report an injury that escalates into an amputation or fatality if the underlying incident was already reported as an in-patient hospitalization.
+However, a contact in OSHA’s national office who is responsible for the recordkeeping program, has communicated to us that there is no duty to make a subsequent report for an already-reported hospitalization.
+So if an employer later learns that an in-patient hospitalization had escalated into an amputation or fatality within 24-hours of the work-related incident, and the employer had already reported the incident based on the in-patient hospitalization, a second report need not be made to OSHA.
+Of course, if both outcomes are known before the initial report to OSHA, both the in-patient hospitalization and the amputation can be reported at the same time.

 Additional Reporting Requirement for Amputations Caused by Power Press